Oung-26/Oung-26.github.io/_pages/about.md

 🔥 News
 ======
+- [2026.09] 🎉🎉🎉 One paper was accepted by IEEE TII (IF=9.8).
+Congratulations to Jintuo!
 - [2026.09] 🎉🎉🎉 One paper was accepted by Information Sciences (IF=6).
 Congratulations to Jingpeng!
 - [2026.07] 🎉🎉🎉 One paper was accepted by IECON 2026 (CAA A).
 - [2026.07] 🎉🎉🎉 One paper was accepted by IEEE TIP (IF=15.3).